Using “the same platform methods used for Pfizer’s COVID-19 and seasonal influenza mRNA vaccines.”

 “PB2-478I and NP-450N function synergistically to enhance polymerase activity, vRNA synthesis, and replication efficiency … across multiple host species,” the authors wrote.

-When the same virus was “fixed” by reversing those mutations back to their original, non-aggressive forms (PB2-478V and NP-450S), the difference was striking:
+When the same virus was “fixed” by reversing those mutations back to their original, non-aggressive forms (PB2-478V and NP-450S), the difference was striking: the virus stopped spreading through the body, stayed confined to the lungs, and none of the test animals died.

 “Ferrets infected with the double mutant … survived the study period, indicating significantly reduced virulence,” the paper confirmed.